IOLTA Information for Lawyers & Law Firms

 WHAT IS IOLTA?
 IOLTA is an acronym for Interest On Lawyers’ Trust Accounts.
-Under IOLTA, client funds that cannot earn net interest (after deducting transaction and administrative costs and bank fees) for the client are deposited in an interest bearing demand trust account.
-Interest earned by pooling these funds in an IOLTA trust account is forward to the OBF by the financial institution where the account is held.
-Client or third party funds that are capable of earning net interest for the client or third party may not be placed in an IOLTA trust account.
+Under IOLTA, client funds that cannot earn net interest for the client are deposited into an interest-bearing demand trust account.
+Interest earned by pooling these funds in an IOLTA trust account is remitted to the OBF by the financial institution where the account is held.
+Client or third-party funds that are capable of earning net interest for the client or third-party may not be placed in an IOLTA trust account.

 WHERE DOES THE MONEY GO?
 IOLTA funds help to support civil legal aid services for the poor and elderly, provide greater access to justice, provide public law-related education programs, high school mock trial programs, advocacy programs and legal services for abused, neglected, and deprived children, and many other vitally needed law-related charitable programs and activities throughout Oklahoma.

 WHICH OF MY LAW PRACTICE ACCOUNTS MUST BE ESTABLISHED AND MAINTAINED AS IOLTA TRUST ACCOUNTS?
-All general or pooled client trust accounts must be established and maintained as interest-bearing IOLTA trust accounts, interest from which is remitted to the OBF IOLTA program.
-General or pooled client trust accounts are those accounts that hold nominal or short-term deposits of funds of clients or third parities.
+All general or pooled client trust accounts must be established and maintained as interest-bearing IOLTA trust accounts, interest from which is remitted to the IOLTA program.
+General or pooled client trust accounts are those accounts that hold nominal or short-term deposits of funds of clients or third-parties.

 WHAT IS NOMINAL?
-Attorneys should consider whether the client or third party funds could be invested to provide a positive net return or benefit to the client, taking the following factors into consideration: a) the amount of interest the funds would earn during the period the funds are expected to be deposited; b) the cost of establishing and administering the account, including the cost of lawyer’s services, bookkeeping costs and the cost of preparing any tax reports required for interest accruing to a client’s benefit; c) economic conditions and factors affecting interest rates; and d) the capability of the financial institution to calculate and pay interest to individual clients.
+To determine this, attorneys should consider whether the client or third-party funds could be invested to provide a positive net return or benefit to the client, taking the following factors into consideration: a) the amount of interest the funds would earn during the period the funds are expected to be deposited; b) the cost of establishing and administering the account, including the cost of lawyer services, bookkeeping costs and the cost of preparing any tax reports required for interest accruing to a client’s benefit; c) economic conditions and factors affecting interest rates; and d) the capability of the financial institution to calculate and pay interest to individual clients.

 WHAT ABOUT FLAT-FEE AGREEMENTS AND “NONREFUNDABLE” AGREEMENTS?
 The Oklahoma Bar Association Legal Ethics Committee has offered advisory opinions on how attorneys should handle fees.
 Ethics Opinions are available on the OBA’s website at www.okbar.org.

 DOES THE IOLTA PROGRAM PAY FOR CHECKS OR DEPOSIT SLIPS?
-No, the only allowable fees to be netted or deducted from interest earned are reasonable, applicable service fees assessed by the bank.
-Other fees and charges (e.g. check printing charges, wire transfers, ATM fees, electronic activity fees, and NSF charges) are considered ordinary business expenses of the attorney or law firm and must not be deducted from the interest earned by the account.
+No. Only normal and reasonable service charges may be assessed in connection with an IOLTA account, and such charges (e.g. check printing charges, wire transfers, ATM fees, electronic activity fees, and NSF charges) are considered ordinary business expenses of the attorney or law firm and paid by them.
+They must not be deducted from the interest earned by the account.

 IS ADDITIONAL RECORD KEEPING REQUIRED?
-Once the account is established there should be no additional record keeping by the attorney or law firm beyond the routine bookkeeping activities associated with the proper maintenance of a client trust account records and the proper filing of the OBA Trust Account Certification information showing compliance with the provisions of Rule 1.15 Safekeeping Property.
-Attorneys and law firms are required to report all trust account modifications to the Oklahoma Bar Association within thirty-days of the modification and to complete and submit an updated IOLTA Compliance Statement to the Oklahoma Bar Foundation.
+Once an IOLTA account is established, there should be no additional record keeping by the attorney or law firm beyond the routine bookkeeping activities associated with the proper maintenance of client trust account records and the proper filing of the OBA Trust Account Certification information showing compliance with the provisions of Rule 1.15.
+Attorneys and law firms are required to report all trust account modifications to the Oklahoma Bar Association within thirty days of the modification and to complete and submit an updated IOLTA Compliance Statement to the Oklahoma Bar Foundation.

 Please contact OBF at (405) 416-7070 for participant financial institution information.